 - Selected a shipping option (free shipping, for example)

+Before you hit publish, the last thing to do is double check your store’s settings!
 Without proper settings, your store won’t be able to run properly.

 Head to the Store Settings section of your platform and fill out your preferences for each of the following:

 - Language: select the language your customers will see onsite

 - Timezone: setting the right timezone helps track your orders

 - Store Name: as it’ll appear on your store’s emails, homepage and online searches

 - Contact Details: a public phone number and a customer-facing email address